Blog

 Does Molina Commercial require a referral for home health care?

 Most Molina Commercial plans require a physician's order — and in many cases a prior authorization — before home health services begin.
-A referral from your treating physician establishes medical necessity and triggers the authorization process.
-Urgent post-discharge situations can often be handled on an expedited authorization timeline.
-Contacting the home health agency immediately after discharge helps initiate the process as quickly as possible so care can begin without unnecessary delay.
+A referral from your treating physician establishes medical necessity and triggers the authorization review.
+Urgent post-discharge situations, such as following a discharge from Huguley Medical Center or Baylor Scott & White Medical Center Hillcrest, can often be handled on an expedited authorization timeline.
+Contacting the home health agency immediately after discharge — or before discharge if possible — is the fastest way to ensure care begins without a gap.

 What if Molina Commercial denies my home health authorization?

 If Molina denies a prior authorization request, you have the right to appeal the decision.
 An experienced home health provider can assist with the appeals process by supplementing the clinical documentation and addressing the specific grounds for denial.
 Many initial denials are overturned on appeal when additional clinical detail is provided.
-The Texas Department of Insurance also provides an independent review process for certain denied claims.
+The Texas Department of Insurance also provides an independent review process for certain denied claims, and your home health provider's care coordination team can walk you through that process.

 Is long-term care insurance worth it as a supplement to Molina Commercial?

-This is a question many families in the Burleson area ask — and it is worth discussing with a licensed financial planner.
 Commercial health insurance like Molina covers medically necessary skilled care but typically does not cover ongoing personal care, companion care, or custodial care for chronic conditions.
-Long-term care insurance is designed to fill exactly that gap, covering extended home care, memory care facilities, and assisted living over months or years.
-For families concerned about the long-term cost of aging-in-place care, a long-term care policy can significantly expand the options available.
+Long-term care insurance is designed to fill exactly that gap — covering extended home care, memory care facilities, and assisted living costs over months or years.
+When families weigh the average cost of assisted living in Fort Worth against the cost of in-home care over time, a long-term care policy often makes meaningful financial sense.
+Discussing this with a licensed financial planner is strongly recommended.

-About the Author: This article was prepared under the direction of Patrick Acker, owner and operator of BrightStar Care of SW Fort Worth/Burleson.
+This article was prepared under the direction of the owner and operator of BrightStar Care of SW Fort Worth/Burleson.
 BrightStar Care is Joint Commission Accredited — the gold standard in home health care quality — reflecting an organizational commitment to the highest clinical standards in skilled nursing, personal care, and therapy services.
 Care plans are developed by a Registered Nurse Director of Nursing and carried out by a supervised team of CNAs, HHAs, LVNs, and therapists serving Burleson, southwest Fort Worth, Granbury, Cleburne, Mansfield, and surrounding communities throughout Johnson and Tarrant Counties.